aneksteind/Core/README.md

 ```

-- I have included a quick script that will run all of the test programs in the folder provided.
-- As the project currently stands, anyone who wants to create a simple functional language can do so by parsing it into the Core Expression AST found in this project.
+As the project currently stands, anyone who wants to create a simple functional language can do so by parsing it into the Core Expression AST found in this project.

 ##About the Project